Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface/u-lecturer-interface-21-edit-npc-description.md

 ## Postcondition

-The description of the NPC was changed to the new entered description.
+The description of the NPC was changed to the newly entered description.

 ## Typical procedure

 1. Click the edit description button of a NPC
 2. A input field shows up
 3. Change the NPC description to a new description in the input field
-4. Hit the submit button
+4. Submit your changes, i.e. through the corresponding button
-5. A feedback toast message appears which contains that the NPC description was updated
+5. A "Success" feedback message appears
-6. The new NPC description replaces the old NPC description in the view and the input field disappears
+6. The new NPC description replaces the old NPC description
+7. The input field disappears

 ## Alternative procedures

-4.1: Hit the cancel button: \
+4.1: Cancel your submission: \
-    4.1.1 A feedback toast message appears which contains that NPC description was not updated \
+    4.1.1 A "Changes cancelled" feedback message appears \
-    4.1.2 The NPC description was not updated in the view and the input field disappears
+    4.1.2 The NPC description was not updated \
+    4.1.3 The input field disappears

 ## Criticality